Too often "freezing up" is a chronic state.

-When “fight or flight” is not an option, our autonomic nervous system goes into a freeze response and we become immobilized.
+When “fight or flight” is NOT an option, the autonomic nervous system goes into a freeze response and the animal becomes immobilized.

 The phrases “scared stiff” or “frozen with fear” reflect this mammalian characteristic.
 A deer that’s “frozen in the headlights” is responding likewise.

-The freeze response is an automatic, non-conscious reaction that occurs when mammals face an overwhelming threat.
+It's helpful when they learn that the freeze response is an automatic, non-conscious reaction that occurs when all mammals face an overwhelming threat.

 In the same way that you cannot tell yourself to have a good night sleep, you cannot tell yourself not to freeze.

 This new perspective suggests that "freezing" doesn't refer just to being motionless.
 It also refers to how the nervous system manages arousal during moments of traumatic stress.

 Let me explain.

-During an traumatic event an enormous amount of energy is released by our neuroendocrine system.
+During a traumatic event an enormous amount of energy is released by our neuroendocrine system.
 This enables us to fight or flee.

 The energy mobilized by the perceived threat gets "locked" into the nervous system when we go into freeze.

-In these situations you may not even realize that you went into freeze, yet several months later you can still be reeling from the effects of an accident.
+In these situations you may not even realize that you went into freeze, yet several months later you're still reeling from the effects of an accident.